14 August 2024

 What does this mean for the industry moving forward?

-At this point Louder still believes it will be necessary to drop dependence on third party cookies in the near future, with increased rigour being applied to user privacy from a Government regulatory standpoint globally, 3P cookies are unfortunately pervasive when it comes to surveillance capitalism, given the ease through which they allow data brokers and outside third parties to collect large volumes of data on users in a non-transparency way.
+Louder still believes it will be necessary to drop dependence on third party cookies in the near future.
+There is increased rigour at a global scale being applied to user privacy by governments and regulatory bodies.
+Third party cookies are unfortunately pervasive when it comes to surveillance capitalism, given the ease through which they allow data brokers and outside third parties to collect large volumes of data on users in a non-transparency way.

 A large part of our consulting work in the last couple of years has been dedicated to helping advise our clients on how to adapt to a world where the 3P cookie can no longer be relied upon.
 Thankfully as a result of this work and expectation that 3P cookies would be going away, we’ve already helped clients explore alternative technologies, solutions and ways of thinking to lower their dependence on 3P cookies to date.